etherinc/eth-netstats/README.md

-Ethereum Inc Network Stats
+eInc Network Stats
 ============

-This is a visual interface for tracking ethereum network status.
+This is a visual interface for tracking eInc network status.
 It uses WebSockets to receive stats from running nodes and output them through an angular interface.
 It is the front-end implementation for [eti-net-intelligence-api](https://github.com/etherinc/eti-net-intelligence-api).

 ![Screenshot](https://raw.githubusercontent.com/cubedro/eth-netstats/master/src/images/screenshot.jpg?v=0.0.6 "Screenshot")